Resources - Poliisiammattikorkeakoulu

 Our library specializes in the field of police activities.
 It supports learning and teaching as well as research and development on the police sector.
 Our collections focus on the police sector, management, law, criminology and other social and behavioural sciences.

-Our library is responsible for teaching information retrieval skills at different degree levels.
+- is responsible for teaching information retrieval skills at different degree levels

 We serve everyone who works for the police.
 We ask others to agree on a visit in advance.